maxxts7/Techbook/SQL.md

 [subqueries]: #subqueries "Understanding Subqueries in SQL: Types and Use Cases"
 [recursive-ctes]: #recursive-ctes "Unlocking the Power of Recursive CTEs in SQL"
 [inner-join-mechanics]: #inner-join-mechanics "What actually happens when you do an inner join?"
-[junction-tables]: # Why do we even need Junction Tables?
-"Why do we even need Junction Tables?"

 # Why do we even need Junction Tables?
+[junction-tables]: #junction-tables "Why do we even need Junction Tables?"

 Imagine you're creating a database for Greenwood High School.
 You start with two simple tables: